vtex/styleguide/react/components/EXPERIMENTAL_Charts/LineChart/README.md

 #### grid
 The grid property is responsible to show a grid inside the chart.

-- `horizontal`: If set true, horizontal grid lines will be drawn.
+- `horizontal`: If set to `true`, horizontal grid lines will be drawn.
 - `vertical`: If set true, vertical grid lines will be drawn.

 ```js